 - Participate in an introductory period that includes: an exploratory interview with the Chair or designated Board member, an orientation tour of Wintergreen Studios and grounds, and participation in at least one Wintergreen program (if not involved in one previously).

-In addition to one-time donations through CanadaHelps, you can also make monthly donations through the same online system.
+We welcome one-time and monthly donations through CanadaHelps.
 For as little as the price of a cup of coffee a week, your monthly donation of $15 adds up for Wintergreen—a few donations like yours will cover our monthly land-line phone costs or satellite service.
 Monthly donations can be set-up simply and securely with CanadaHelps.
 Here’s some more information about the CanadaHelps system:

 - CanadaHelps is a registered charity (charitable number 896568417RR0001) with a mission to engage Canadians in the charitable sector, providing accessible and affordable online technology to both donors and charities to promote – and ultimately increase – charitable giving in Canada.